 Boom!
 There it is.
 My heart literally skips a beat.
 I feel a massive rush of adrenaline, a spike of dopamine, a dizzy kind of high.

 Double check, yes, there it is.
-The app is featured.
+The app is featured!

 The app we’d slaved over for months.
 Appearing front and centre.
 The prime spot.
 The main banner on the App Store.
 Yes!
 We’d finally done it.
 We’d made it.

 Every launch is the same.
 Check the App Store, read the reviews, refresh twitter, check email, repeat ad nauseam until the early hours of the morning.
 Try and get some sleep.
 The positive comments make you feel on top of the world, like you’re unstoppable, a creative genius.
 Ten positive reviews for every bad one.
 The bad ones always hurt, they cut deep.
-Doesn’t matter there’s more good than bad.
+Doesn’t matter that there are more good than bad.
 I try to ignore the trolls and haters but it’s not easy, it feels like a personal attack.
 But the good reviews, the positive comments, the nice emails, that makes it all worthwhile.

 Knowing people love what I’ve poured my heart and soul into is a buzz like nothing else.

 I've been building and shipping software for over ten years now.
 I’ve been exceedingly lucky.
-Every app I’ve launched since the introduction of the App Store has landed in the top ten, a handful have made it to #1 and all of them have been featured by Apple on numerous occasions.
+Every app I’ve launched since the introduction of the App Store has landed in the top ten, a handful have made it to number 1 and all of them have been featured by Apple on numerous occasions.
 I’m truly grateful for this.
 I’ve never taken any of it for granted.

 What will I do when my luck runs out.
 I don’t know.
 For now, I’m just looking forward to the next release.
 That next big adrenaline rush.